ddsoriano/dnd-public/Rules.md

 # Gameplay
 - We will be running the game on FoundryVTT and not Roll20.
 Details regarding this will follow.
 - Schedule: April 16 (Saturday), 8PM PHT.
 We will probably end around 1AM PHT.
+- **Submit your character sheets by April 9 so I can set it up on FoundryVTT.**